BITE-SIZED PHILOSOPHY | CHILDHOOD

 Photo credit: CriterionBabe.
 Through a Glass Darkly 1961, Ingmar Bergman.

-It’s been floating around in the ether for quite some time now, whispered into journals or spoken in drunken slurred speech on the way home from the bar when the speaker knows that no one will remember their words.
+It’s been floating around in the ether for quite some time, whispered into journals or spoken in drunken slurred speech on the way home from the bar when the speaker knows that no one will remember their words.

 --